 What causes stammering, or stuttering?
 Is there a cure?
 These questions have perplexed us for centuries.
 But we are getting closer to finding the answers.

 Most stammering develops during childhood and is a neurological, rather than a psychological, condition.
-Subtle changes within the brain result in a physical difficulty in talking.
+Neurological means that there are differences in the way the brain produces speech.

 Stammering is not caused by anxiety or stress.
 But people may stammer more when stressed or anxious.

-It is often a hereditary condition.
-About 60% of people who stammer have another family member who stammers.
+It is often hereditary.
+About 60% of people who stammer have another family member who stammers or did stammer.
 Most adults who stammer, around 75%, are male.
 When it begins in childhood, this is known as developmental stammering.

 Around 8%* of children, boys and girls, will go through a short period of stammering between the ages of two and five.
 Short means months rather than years.
 The stammer may come and go during childhood, but if it continues into adulthood, then it's likely to be a lifelong condition.
 Up to 2%* of adults in the UK say that they stammer.

 (*Until recently these figures have been 5% of children and 1% of adults.
-We have increased them as a result of our research, which you can read about in our article 'Stammering in the Population'.)
+We have increased them as a result of our research, which you can read about in our 2021 article 'How many adults stammer?'.)

 A far rarer form of stammering, known as acquired stammering or adult onset stammering usually occurs later in life.
 The main causes are a head injury, a stroke or a condition such as Parkinson's disease.
 Other causes can be extreme emotional distress, medication or drugs.
 See our Variations & Complications page for more information on acquired stammering.